 During the program you will learn basic principles of design of experiment methods and their important connection to statistical process control techniques and other intermediate statistical tools.
 You will learn how to set up and run basic factorial and screening experiments; analyze experimental outcomes; identify significant effects on process performance and consistency; and select the right factors for future study or implementation.
 In various workshops you will plan, design, conduct and analyze experiments.

-Introduction to DOE (4 hours)
+Introduction (3 hours)

--Concepts Review: Systems Theory, Variation, and
+-Concepts Review: Systems Theory, Variation, and Basic SPC Principles

 -DOE: Background and History

 -Advantages of DOE

 -Disadvantages of DOE

-- Basic Procedure for Managing DOE
+Basic Procedure for Managing DOE (3 hours)

 Combination lecture and classroom exercises

 Available at QSG’s training facilities and on-site at your organization